 To some, alcohol and CBD (cannabidiol) might seem like products that are worlds away.
 CBD is generally associated with its therapeutic and wellness benefits and it will be found in health stores.
-Alcohol, on the other hand, is not championed for its health properties, but rather it’s feel good effects.
+Alcohol, on the other hand, is not championed for its health properties, but rather its feel-good effects.
 However, it might surprise you to find out that CBD and alcohol have similar effects on the human body as they both promote feelings of relaxation which can reduce inhibitions and calm your nerves.
 But is it a good idea to combine alcohol and CBD?

 There is currently not enough research on humans and the effects of mixing CBD and alcohol to come to a sure conclusion.
 More research is needed.
-Additionally, alcohol affects people in different manners, so to generalise the outcome might not be appropriate.
+Additionally, alcohol affects people in different manners, so generalizing the outcome might not be appropriate.
 Until more is known, it is advisable not to actively mix the two together, especially not to excess.

 Alcohol use disorder and CBD: what the experts say